-Social and Advisory Group for Entrepreneurs is a program specifically designed to provide early stage startups with advisory and mentoring assistance as they prepare themselves to become a sustainable business.
-The successful program is made up of highly experienced advisors who are dedicated to helping startups refine business strategies, go-to-market plans and product definitions.
+Social and Advisory Group for Entrepreneurs (SAGE) is a program specifically designed to provide early stage startups with advisory and mentoring assistance as they prepare themselves to become a sustainable business.
+The successful program is made up of highly experienced advisors who are dedicated to helping startups refine business strategies, clarify product definitions and validate go-to-market plans.

 How does SAGE work?

-SAGE is a team-based multi-disciplinary approach for assisting startups gain traction.
-Each month, a promising company will give a presentation to SAGE advisors.
-Following the presentation, the group provides real time feedback to the presenter, after which an advisory team is created to provide the presenting company with additional advice on an ongoing basis over the next 6 to 12 months.
+SAGE is a team-based multi-disciplinary approach for assisting startups in gaining traction.
+Each month, a promising startup presents their business plan to SAGE advisors.
+Following the presentation, the group provides real time feedback to the presenter.
+After the meeting, interested advisors form an advisory team to provide on-going advice and mentorship over the next 6 to 12 months.